The ESSnuSB design study: overview and future prospects: Physics Reach

-The expected significance of the leptonic CPV discovery and the precision of $\deltacp$ measurement has been studied (see Section 8. in \cite{Alekou:2022emd}) assuming the described \essnusb{} setup.
-The total run-time is assumed to be \SI{10}{y}, out of which \SI{5}{y} will be in neutrino mode and \SI{5}{y} in antineutrino mode.
-The fact that the measurement will be conducted in the $L/E$ range covering both \nth{2} and \nth{1} oscillation maximum results in the very high expected discovery potential and unprecedented precision of the CPV phase $\deltacp$ measurement.
-These results have been shown to be very robust to different assumptions on the systematic uncertainties.
+The expected significance of the leptonic CPV discovery and the precision of $\deltacp$ measurement has been studied (see Section~8 in \cite{Alekou:2022emd_arXiv}) assuming the described \essnusb{} setup.
+The total run-time is assumed to be 10 y, out of which 5 y will be in neutrino mode and 5 y in antineutrino mode.
+The expected measured neutrino spectra in the far detectors are shown in Figure \ref{fig:event_ap_360}.
+The fact that the measurement will be conducted in the $L/E$ range covering both second and first oscillation maxima results in the very high expected discovery potential and unprecedented precision of the CPV phase $\deltacp$ measurement.
+These results have been shown to be very robust to different assumptions on the systematic~uncertainties.
 The effect of three types of systematic error have been studied, each of them distorting the expected measured neutrino spectrum.
-These are: \textit{(i)} normalization uncertainty, uncertainty on the overall normalization of the expected neutrino spectrum, \textit{(ii)} energy calibration uncertainty, assuming fully correlated error on neutrino energy reconstruction, and \textit{(iii)} bin-to-bin uncorrelated uncertainty, modelling the distortion of the shape of the expected spectrum.
-All these systematics have been applied independently for each measurement channel; a single measurement channel corresponds to an oscillation channel like $\nu_\mu \rightarrow \nu_e$ and $\nu_e \rightarrow \nu_e$, or to the NC neutrino interactions.
+These are \textit{(i)} normalization uncertainty, uncertainty on the overall normalization of the expected neutrino spectrum; \textit{(ii)} energy calibration uncertainty, assuming fully correlated error on neutrino energy reconstruction; and \textit{(iii)} bin-to-bin uncorrelated uncertainty, modeling the distortion of the shape of the expected spectrum.
+All these systematics have been applied independently for each measurement channel; a single measurement channel corresponds to an oscillation channel such as $\nu_\mu \rightarrow \nu_e$ and $\nu_e \rightarrow \nu_e$, or to the NC neutrino interactions.

-CPV discovery potential is defined as expected significance with which the experiment will rule out the non-CPV values $\deltacp=0,\pi$.
+The CPV discovery potential is defined as the expected significance with which the experiment will rule out the CP-conserving values $\deltacp=0,\pi$.
 Out of the three studied systematic error types, it turns out that the CPV discovery potential is most sensitive to the normalization uncertainty.
-This effect is shown in \figref{fig:CP_sensitivity_norm}.
+This effect is shown in Figure \ref{fig:CP_sensitivity_norm}.